How To Get A Hong Kong Entrepreneur Visa

-You might be surprised to learn that, for an entrepreneurial driven economy such as Hong Kong’s, there are only comparatively few investment visas granted annually.
+You might be surprised to learn that, for an entrepreneurial driven economy such as ours, there are only comparatively few Hong Kong entrepreneur visas granted annually.

-The 200-300 approvals recorded are very modest matched against the 25,000 work visas issued yearly and indeed, the 1,300 capital investment visas which were typically granted in the years prior to Covid.
+The 200-300 approvals recorded are very modest matched against the 25,000 work visas issued yearly and indeed, the 1,300 capital investment (CIES) visas which were typically granted in the years prior to Covid.

 Even in spite of this, foreign nationals arrive in droves to take part in the wonderful business opportunities which the city has to offer and, naturally enough, the Director of Immigration doesn’t deter applications from folks to start up new, or join in existing, firms in the HKSAR.

 The most significant difference between the 2 sorts of visa (CIES – coming again soon – vs Entrepreneur) lies in the character of the approvability tests and the basic issue of whether the candidate has got value at risk in the firm wanting to deploy his work in their business operations.

-Hence the HKID look closely at the shareholding structure of the company that applicant will be engaged in and, as a general guide, anything greater than a 10-15% stock holding position in the hands of the visa applicant will steer the HKID toward the applying of the more burdensome business investment visa approvability test rather than the work visa approvability test.
+Hence ImmD look closely at the shareholding structure of the company that applicant will be engaged in and, as a general guide, anything greater than a 10-15% stock holding position in the hands of the visa applicant will steer the case toward the applying of the more burdensome business investment visa approvability test rather than the work visa approvability test.